MED263-WI23/MED263_Intro/commandLineBasics.md

 **EXERCISE**: What are the reference allels and alternative alleles of SNP rs2401506 in this .vcf file?
 Find it out from the docker terminal by running ```tail -n 10 HG001_chr22.vcf | md5sum ```

-**EXERCISE**: Read and follow the [Interactive VIM tutorial](http://www.openvim.com/tutorial.html).
-We will cover the earlier part during the class, but be sure to finish the rest at home by next class.